juxor/afaq/markdown/secI5.md

 Gaston Leval provided us with an excellent summary:

-> _"The socialisation of health services was one of the greatest achievements of the revolution.
-To appreciate the efforts of our comrades it must be borne in mind that the rehabilitated the health service in all of Catalonia in so short a time after July 19th.
-The revolution could count on the co-operation of a number of dedicated doctors whose ambition was not to accumulate wealth but to serve the afflicted and the underprivileged._
+> _"The socialisation of health services was one of the greatest achievements
+> of the revolution.
+To appreciate the efforts of our comrades it must be
+> borne in mind that the rehabilitated the health service in all of Catalonia
+> in so short a time after July 19th.
+The revolution could count on the co-
+> operation of a number of dedicated doctors whose ambition was not to
+> accumulate wealth but to serve the afflicted and the underprivileged._

 > _"The Health Workers' Union was founded in September, 1936.
-In line with the tendency to unite all the different classifications, trades, and services serving a given industry, **all** health workers, from porters to doctors and administrators, were organised into one big union of health workers . . . _
+In line with the
+> tendency to unite all the different classifications, trades, and services
+> serving a given industry, **all** health workers, from porters to doctors
+> and administrators, were organised into one big union of health workers . .
+> . _

 > _"Our comrades laid the foundations of a new health service . . .
 The new
-medical service embraced all of Catalonia.
-It constituted a great apparatus whose parts were distributed according to different needs, all in accord with an overall plan.
+> medical service embraced all of Catalonia.
+It constituted a great apparatus
+> whose parts were distributed according to different needs, all in accord
+> with an overall plan.
 Catalonia was divided into nine zones . . .
+In turn,
-In turn, all the surrounding villages and towns were served from these centres._
+> all the surrounding villages and towns were served from these centres._

-> _"Distributed throughout Catalonia were twenty-seven towns with a total of thirty-six health centres conducting services so thoroughly that every village, every hamlet, every isolated peasant in the mountains, every woman, every child, anywhere, received adequate, up-to-date medical care.
-In each of the nine zones there was a central syndicate and a Control Committee located in Barcelona.
+> _"Distributed throughout Catalonia were twenty-seven towns with a total of
+> thirty-six health centres conducting services so thoroughly that every
+> village, every hamlet, every isolated peasant in the mountains, every woman,
+> every child, anywhere, received adequate, up-to-date medical care.
+In each
+> of the nine zones there was a central syndicate and a Control Committee
+> located in Barcelona.
 Every department was autonomous within its own sphere.
-But this autonomy was not synonymous with isolation.
-The Central Committee in Barcelona, chosen by all the sections, met once a week with one delegate from each section to deal with common problems and to implement the general plan .
+> But this autonomy was not synonymous with isolation.
+The Central Committee
+> in Barcelona, chosen by all the sections, met once a week with one delegate
+> from each section to deal with common problems and to implement the general
-. ._
+> plan . . ._

-> _"The people immediately benefited from the projects of the health syndicate.
+> _"The people immediately benefited from the projects of the health
+> syndicate.
 The syndicate managed all hospitals and clinics.
+Six hospitals
-Six hospitals were opened in Barcelona. . .
-Eight new sanatoriums were installed in converted luxurious homes ideally situated amidst mountains and pine forests.
-It was no easy task to convert these homes into efficient hospitals with all new facilities."_ [**The Anarchist Collectives**, Sam Dolgoff (ed.), pp. 99-100]
+> were opened in Barcelona. . .
+Eight new sanatoriums were installed in
+> converted luxurious homes ideally situated amidst mountains and pine
+> forests.
+It was no easy task to convert these homes into efficient hospitals
+> with all new facilities."_ [ **The Anarchist Collectives** , Sam Dolgoff
+> (ed.), pp. 99-100]

 People were no longer required to pay for medical services.
 Each collective, if it could afford it, would pay a contribution to its health centre.
 Building